AUP BOARD, INFORMATION and TECHNOLGY OFFICER and UNITED NATIONS REPRESENTATIVE, 1ST DAN SHOTOKAN

 In the late 90s through early 2000s she used her Information Technology (IT) skills to contract as an applications and web trainer at various Businesses and institutions across the United States, including Deutsche Bank, the Federal Reserve and New Jersey Institute of Technology (NJIT).
 In 2004 she was brought onboard as an Information Technology Consultant at Goldman Sachs where she designed, developed and delivered Mobile Applications and Project Management training and IT solutions.

 In 2009 she opened Liquids and Eats café and Savory Fusion Food Service which brought healthy food options to her hometown of Trenton in addition to Art, Tech and Health community programming.
 Throughout 2010 and 2011 she delivered Project Management training and consulting to Scientists and Tech professionals at Harvard’s Smithsonian’s Astrophysics Observatory.
 During that time she developed IT solutions to help connect the United Nations with the local communities and was brought onboard the UN NGO (Non Governmental Organization) Athletes United for Peace.

-In 2015 she was invited to speak at Cloud Connect China, Interop Las Vegas, QCon Tokyo and keynote at QCon Beijing on her firm's methodology DRIVE.
-She is a 1st Dan under JKA and was a long standing member of the Women's Center Karate Club until they closed thier doors in 2014.
+In 2015 she was invited to speak at Cloud Connect China, Interop Las Vegas, QCon Tokyo and keynote at QCon Beijing on her firm's, The Business Channels, methodology DRIVE.
+She is a 1st Dan under JKA and was a long standing member of the Women's Center Club until they closed thier doors in 2014.
 She now serves as CTO and UN rep for Athletes United for Peace and is the Board Chair for CESI (Community Education for Sustainability Institute), a not for profit focused on helping to move people out of poverty through the use of Information Technology.